-This blog post is about two pieces of writing released in the last week, and how having a tiny bit of knowledge can be very dangerous.
+This post is about two pieces of writing released this week, and how easy it is for even smart people to be wrong.

 The issue is that as soon as you start scratching beneath the surface, all is not quite what it seems.
 Of the 200+ scientists, about 1/3 are PhD students, not an issue in and of itself, but picking out some of the subjects we’ve got:

 And so on, just eyeballing the list I'd hazard a guess that a vast majority of the PhD student signatories are non-specialists in this field.
 Even among the lecturers we’ve got the following specialisms:

 Just because they are not specialists what’s the problem?
 Shouldn’t they be allowed to have an opinion?

 I’ve got two responses to this, the first is not a criticism of the signatories – it’s with how this message was relayed in the media.
 Simply stating that 200+ scientists have written an open letter condemning the Government response is misleading if no information is included as to the relative expertise of the scientists.
 To call a lecturer in Employment Law a scientists is stretching the definition of scientist beyond any reasonable bounds!
 The BBC article gave no such indication that the letter had been signed by such a range of individuals.

 The second issue is with the references provided within the letter to back up the points being made – these sources contain some pretty glaring errors!
 I'll explain below what these errors are.
 I think we can and should hold the scientists accountable for not properly scrutinising their sources, to my mind this is exactly the issue with highly educated people with a non-relevant specialisms commenting on an unfamiliar area.

 So what is my the issue with their sources?

 The open letter referenced the following Medium .com article written by Tomas Pueyo which appears (ironically?) to have gone viral :